 Any join() with the terminated thread is still possible but will not distinguish between normal and exceptional termination.
 Furthermore, predefined routines such as threading.is_alive(), threading.active_count(), and threading.enumerate() permit querying the state of other threads.

 If termination occurs when a thread is accessing a pipe, then the pipe may become corrupted and further accesses can result in an exception or in undefined behaviour.
-If termination occurs when a thread is accessing a queue, then the queue may remain locked indefinitely and subsequent accesses can result in deadlock.
-See 6.63 Lock protocol errors.
+If termination occurs when a thread is accessing a queue, then the queue may remain locked indefinitely and subsequent accesses can result in deadlock (see 6.63 Lock protocol errors).
 When using ThreadPool objects, it is important to properly manage the resources with a context manager or by calling close()and terminate() explicitly to prevent deadlock during finalization.
 Relying on Python’s garbage collector to destroy the pool will not guarantee that the finalizer of the pool will be called.

 To prevent premature termination of the child threads, the parent must join() each non-daemonic child to wait for them to terminate before proceeding.
 It is important to prevent Python processes or threads from waiting on daemon processes or threads since the daemons never complete until the program exits.